Claim: The Facebook 'Identify TV and Music' app listens to and records sounds through your phone.

 Facebook says it'll be responsible with this feature, but we know we can't trust it.
 After all, just a few months ago Facebook came under fire for receiving millions of dollars for working with the National Security Agency's PRISM, a wide-scale and highly controversial public electronic data surveillance program — something its CEO Mark Zuckerberg initially denied.
 This is also the company that lied about its now-scuttered Beacon program — an advertisement system that sent our "private" data from external websites to Facebook.

 It seems like every few months, there's another big Facebook privacy scandal, and yet the social media giant is pushing this new app anyway.
 Why?
-The information it gathers by listening to its 1.2 billion users worldwide can be sold for huge profits to advertisers and corporations looking for better information on consumer tastes and preferences.
+The information it gathers by listening to its

 Origins: In May 2014 Facebook announced it would be rolling out an "Identify TV and Music" feature that would allow users who access the social media platform through their cell phones to identify and tag music or television programs playing in their area.
 When a user begins to compose a status update, Facebook will activate the phone's microphone, filter out live conversations, and try to detect and identify audio programming.
 If a matching song is found, Facebook will include a sample of the music in the status; if a matching television program is found, Facebook will label the specific season and episode "so you can avoid any spoilers":